 When you spend more time fixing problems and catching up with technology than you do planning for the future.

 Many businesses today have technology assistance, but lack technology direction.
 Large companies have executive level CIOs to help create and drive a vision for technology for their organizations.
-A vision that help not only ensure stability but long term viability in an increasingly fast paced information technology centered world.
+They build a vision that help not only ensure stability but long term viability in an increasingly fast paced information technology centered world.

-Cleveland Consulting has spent almost 30 years solving technology related problems for companies who found themselves needing a solution.
-Our owner and president decided that it would be even better if we could help companies get in front of technology issues along with coming in once a problem has been identified.
+Cleveland Consulting has spent almost 30 years solving technology related problems for companies who found themselves needing a solution. we decided that it would be even better if we could help companies get in front of technology issues along with coming in once a problem has been identified.

 We also run into companies who need help, but don’t necessarily need a custom solution.
 Sometimes you just need a seasoned partner to help you implement your plan.

-We are now offering CIO (Chief Information Officer) level assistance for mission-driven small to medium companies who want to not just stay functioning, but plan and design systems for their future.
+We are offering CIO (Chief Information Officer) level assistance for mission-driven small to medium organizations who want to not just stay functioning, but plan and design systems for their future.

 There is a lot of confusion in the industry as to what the “C” level position should be for information technology.
 If you do a quick search for CIO vs CTO most search engines have a lot of articles to recommend.